UKRN-Open-Research/t3-preprints/_episodes/04-workshop-planning.md

 > How will you amend the template for your workshop?
 What is missing?
 What would you leave out?
 > What do you (the trainer) not know about preprints that you want to learn before you give a workshop?
 > What kinds of exercises (especially, interactive or hands-on activities) might help your attendees understand and learn to post preprints?
 >
+> Try to draft a plan of what you want to cover.
+> In a few minutes you'll have the opportunity to build your workshop, and it'll be easier to do if you've done some of the thinking first!
+>
 {: .checklist}